Mandaree, North Dakota

 Mandaree (Hidatsa: Adixoodagoorahareesh) is a census-designated place (CDP) in McKenzie County, North Dakota, United States.
-The population was 596 at the 2010 census.
+The population was 691 at the 2020 census, up from 596 in 2010.

 Mandaree is located on the Fort Berthold Indian Reservation in the Mandan, Hidatsa and Arikara Nation.
-It was founded in 1954 as a home for those displaced by the rising backwaters of the Garrison Dam.
+It was founded in 1954 as a home for those displaced by the rising backwaters of the Garrison Dam on the Missouri River.
 The name was suggested by a Catholic missionary on the reservation and is a portmanteau of the names of the three tribes: MANdan, HiDAtsa, and REE, another name for the Arikara.

 Mandaree is the primary physical center of the Mandan-Hidatsa community.
-It is noted nationally for its annual Pow-wow, held the second weekend in July, as well as for being the home of the Mandaree Singers, a tribal musical group.
+It is noted nationally for its annual Pow-wow, held the third weekend in July, as well as for being the home of the Mandaree Singers, a tribal musical group.